 - Letter from the potential collaborator(s) indicating their willingness to host the student in their lab and collaborate on the research.

 You must be an ASLO member and a US citizen or permanent resident enrolled in a graduate program.
 ASLO student memberships are $30.
 To join ASLO, go to Membership Application Forms.

 Applications will be evaluated by a selection committee made of ASLO board members, regular members, staff, and a representative from each host institution.
 Complete applications will be evaluated based on: 1) the quality of the research proposed and intellectual merit, 2) feasibility of the project and need to conduct the research overseas, 3) a clearly stated role of the collaborator, and 4) the benefit to the student.

-LOREX research program awardees are required to participate in in-person (at the ASLO conferences) and online meetings in preparation for the field work and to coordinate logistical aspects of the program.
-Students participating in the program will be participate in a formal evaluation of the program and will also be invited to present their work in a special session dedicated to the LOREX program at the ASLO conference following their field work to share their experience with the next cohort of students at that meeting.
+LOREX research program awardees are required to participate in in-person and online meetings in preparation for the field work and to coordinate logistical aspects of the program.
+Students participating in the program will participate in a formal evaluation of the program and will also be invited to present their work in a special session dedicated to the LOREX program at an ASLO conference following their field work to share their experience.
 LOREX students will also disseminate the results of their research exchange more broadly in coordination with ASLO’s Communication and Science Office through multimedia blog and social media posts as well as collaborative peer reviewed publications.
 Students are expected to attend the orientation workshop in February and are expected to be present and conducting research on the program dates outlined by the host institution.